Really? Are Labour Pains Mainly in the Brain?

 We are so programmed to expect pain during birth that is becoming a self-fulfilling prophecy.

 I have just listened to this great “All In The Mind” podcast from ABC Radio National.

-In the podcast Professor Lorimer Moseley, who is a professor of clinical neurosciences at the University of South Australia, explains that when we feel a sensation it is passed through message gates to the brain, that open and close to let the important messages through.
+In the podcast Professor Lorimer Moseley, who is a professor of clinical neurosciences at the University of South Australia, explains that when we feel a sensation it is passed through messages to the brain.

 He says that the main message being looked for isn’t pain; it is “danger”.

 The brain is deciding if there is a need to protect your body tissues from danger.